PipelineDeals/mantle/README.md

 Because Mantle uses Redis for the message bus, sending very large messages can quickly use a lot of Redis store, and in the event that Redis memory is exceeded, your app will be rendered inoperable.
-In addition, a Mantle handle may need to pass the `message` on to other services (for example, queue processors), passing very large messages can compound to even greater memory usage for the same exact payload.
+In addition, a Mantle handle may need to pass the `message` on to other services (for example, queue processors), passing very large messages can compound resulting in even greater memory usage for the same exact payload.

 For this reason, it sometimes makes sense to send large payloads through an external key/value store where the handler can pull in the payload.